Banya (sauna): Bathing ritual

 After the first sweat is induced, it is customary to cool off in the breeze outdoors or splash around in cold water in a lake or river.
 In the winter, people may roll in the snow with no clothes on or dip in lakes where holes have been cut into the ice.
 Then the banya is re-entered and small amounts of water are splashed on the rocks.
 If too much water is used at once, the steam will be cool with a clammy feel.
 A small amount of water on sufficiently hot rocks will evaporate quickly, producing a steam consisting of small vapor particles.
 Waving the venik causes convective heat.
 The second sweat is commonly the first time venik is used, but some people wait until the third session.

 After each sweat, cooling off is repeated and patrons use the break to drink beer, tea, or other beverages, play games or relax in good company in an antechamber to the steam room.
 Banyas might have a bar for people to have drinks and sometimes light meals afterwards.

 Banyas and Eastern Slavic mythology

 In Slavic mythology, specifically East Slavic mythology every banya is inhabited by the Slavic bathhouse spirit Bannik.
 He is described as a wizened little man with wild white hair and a long, straggly beard, long nails and hairy hands.
 He lives behind the stove and his temperament is supposed to be very capricious.
 Because of the dimmed light in the banya, he was sometimes considered even to be malicious.
-It was said that by anger he could throw boiling water or even burn down the bathroom.
+It was said that by anger he could throw boiling water or even burn down the banya.
 He likes spying on bathers, particularly undressed women.
 He has the ability to predict the future.
 One consulted him by standing with one's back exposed in the half-open door of the bath.
 If the future predicts good, he strokes the back lovingly, by bad prospects he grabs the back with his claws.